Undeposited Funds & Bank Deposits

 Undeposited Funds Deposit Slip Settings

 You can designate the Undeposited Funds ledger as the default income ledger on every property.
-In addition, within every income transaction page, you will have the option to choose the Undeposited Funds bank ledger to post that income.
+In addition, within every income transaction page, you will have the option to choose the Undeposited Funds bank ledger to post that income to.
 However, to get the most out of the software, you will want to take a moment to verify settings and details so you can create deposit slips.

 In your Rentec Direct account:

-1. Click Banking
+1. Click on Banking

-4. Click Save Changes when finished.
+4. Click on Save Changes

 Set the Property Default to Undeposited Funds for Income Transactions